Tyn Courtyard in Prague Old Town

 Where is the Tyn Courtyard?

 Historically the position of the courtyard/market was a short walk from the Powder Gate at Republic Square which also put it less than 300 metres from the Royal Court (kings and emperors have not always lived at the castle, the Old Town had better defences).
 It’s no surprise that this part of town was well-off.
 The most popular way to access the Tyn Courtyard is from the Old Town Square.
 As you face the two Gothic towers of the church then look to the left of the arches to see a passageway.
 If you walk to the end of the passage there’ll be an archway and that’s your entry.
-On the other side you can exit to the road called Jakubska.
+On the other side you can exit via another archway and turn left for the ST James Church.

 Why Visit the Tyn Courtyard?